-Despite auto insurers’ attempts to differentiate themselves through clever advertising, Nakatsuji admits that car insurance is fundamentally the same regardless of where you get it.
+Despite auto insurers’ attempts to differentiate themselves through clever advertising, Nakatsuji admits that car insurance is fundamentally the same with the top 15 to 20 carriers.

 “It’s never a bad idea to look into those [other] things,” he said.
 “But I think there are very few companies where there are sufficient differences in the way that they handle these things that warrant paying much more.”